-Yosemite's five High Sierra camps are arranged along a loop in Yosemite's High Country.
-They are six to ten miles apart and set up to be a day hike apart.
+Yosemite National Park operates five High Sierra camps arranged along a loop in Yosemite's High Country.
+They are set up to be a day hike apart, about six to ten miles.
 They are open from late June through September, depending on the weather and snowfall.

 What the High Sierra Camps Are Like

-Lodging at the High Sierra Camps is in canvas tent cabins with dormitory-style steel-framed beds.
-They provide mattresses, pillows, woolen blankets or comforters but bring your own sheets or sleep sacks.
-It may not be the Ritz, but it's better than sleeping on a hard rock.
-Parties of less than 4 people may have to share a cabin with others.
+At the High Sierra Camps, you sleep in canvas tent cabins with dormitory-style steel-framed beds.
+Groups of less than four people may have to share a cabin with others.

-The High Sierra Camps serve a full dinner and breakfast family-style.
+The High Sierra Camps also serve a full dinner and a family-style breakfast.
 You can also order box lunches in the evening, to take on the trail the next day.
-If you take your own food, using the food storage lockers at the camp is mandatory, to keep the bears out.
+If you take your own food to the camp, you must use the food storage lockers at the camp, to keep the bears out.

 The Camp Lottery

-If you can't get a space through the lottery, consider a backcountry guided trip.
+If you can't get a space through the lottery, consider a backcountry guided trip instead.
 Scheduled multi-day trips are available with a National Park Service Ranger Naturalist.
-Custom trips can be arranged through the Yosemite Mountaineering School.
+Custom trips can also be arranged through the Yosemite Mountaineering School.